-A person may request from Council a Planning Certificate containing advice on matters including whether Council has a policy to restrict the use of land due to risks from contamination.
-Certificates are issued under S10.7(2) of the Environmental Planning and Assessment Act 1979.
+A person may request from Council a Planning Certificate containing advice on matters including whether Council (or other public authority) has a policy to restrict the use of land due to risks from contamination.
+Certificates are issued under S10.7(2) and (5) of the EPA Act.